METALS-Shanghai tin hits 3-month high on supply shortage concerns

 Analysts said reduced global tin production caused by coronavirus-led lockdowns is likely to result in supplies falling short of demand and ensure prices for the metal, used in electronics, will outperform those of other base metals this year.

 “It is still in a huge backwardation.
-Demand seems robust enough for premiums to rise enough for opportunistic players to come in and get involved,” said a Singapore based metals trader, referring to a market condition when near-term prices are higher than future prices, which usually indicates tightness of short-term supplies.
+Demand seems robust enough for premiums to rise enough for opportunistic players to come in and get involved,” said a Singapore-based metals trader, referring to a market condition when near-term prices are higher than future prices, which usually indicates tightness of short-term supplies.

 * SPREAD: The premium of LME tin cash over the three-month contract CMSN0-3 was last at $130 a tonne, indicating near-term supply tightness.
 The premium reached $175 a tonne last week, its biggest since June 2019.